ao link

 Unlock Net Zero LinkedInTwitter

-Passivhaus is a brilliant standard for social housing providers.
 I have never looked back since my first Passivhaus project in 2009 for Exeter City Council.

 Why Passivhaus?

 Passivhaus is a game-changer.
-It delivers homes with both climate resilience and occupant wellbeing in mind.
-Passivhaus homes are healthy, comfortable, warm, peaceful and with ultra low energy bills.
-Post-monitoring data demonstrates that these homes perform as designed, with no ‘performance gap’.
+It delivers homes with both climate resilience and occupant well-being in mind.
+Passivhaus homes are healthy, comfortable, warm, peaceful and with ultra-low energy bills.
+Post-monitoring data demonstrates that these homes perform as designed, with no performance gap.

 Getting initial support

-Local authorities and social housing providers tend to be risk-averse, which can be a barrier to getting Passivhaus projects approved.
-The first Passivhaus projects I delivered were ‘under the radar’ with no big fanfare made about them being Passivhaus.
-The first project I worked on was 3 homes for Exeter City Council, the next 18, and now I’m working on developments of over 100+ homes in London.
+The first project I worked on was three homes for Exeter City Council, the next 18, and now I’m working on developments of over 100+ homes in London.
 Getting over the steep learning curve of your initial project can help housing providers become bolder.
 Learning from others and visiting Passivhaus projects all helps build confidence for would-be Passivhaus clients.

 There is still a scepticism about Passivhaus in terms of affordability, but Passivhaus Trust research shows an approximate uplift of only 4-8%.
-My own experience of delivering Passivhaus has demonstrated that, if you’re working with an experienced Passivhaus

-designer who understands building physics and form factor and orientation, it is possible to really drive down the cost to little or no additional premium.
-A low-rise block of flats in Exeter came in 4% cheaper than building regulation equivalents.
+My own experience of delivering Passivhaus has demonstrated that, if you’re working with an experienced Passivhaus designer who understands building physics, it is possible to really drive down the cost to little or no additional premium.
+A low-rise block of flats in Exeter came in at 4% cheaper than building regulation equivalents.

 Top tips

-• Be clear from day one that you’re going for certified Passivhaus and embed that within your client document.
-You then have to guard that with your life because everyone will try to persuade you to dial it down to ‘Passivhaus principles’.
-It is important to stand your ground - there’s a real risk that standards will be dumbed down and quality will diminish, and then we will be building homes today which will need retrofitting within a decade.
+• Be clear from day one that you’re going for certified Passivhaus and embed that in your client document.
+You then have to guard that with your life, because everyone will try to persuade you to dial it down to “Passivhaus principles”.
+It is important to stand your ground, because there’s a real risk that standards will be dumbed down and quality will diminish, and then we will be building homes today which will need retrofitting within a decade.

 • Engage with the project contractors so that everyone on site understands Passivhaus and gets on board.
 This can be furthered by training such as toolbox talks, and appointing an airtightness champion whose job is to keep an eye on the non-negotiable airtightness detailing needed to achieve certification.
 A ‘no blame’ culture is also really important.